 Do not turn away from your loved ones.
-Moving away from everyone, stopping hanging out with friends, members of your family, avoiding leaving home to not interact with people is not good.
+Moving away from everyone, stopping to hanging out with friends, members of your family, avoiding leaving home to not interact with people is not good.
 On the contrary, it makes it worse.
 Contact with people will make you feel that you are not alone.
 In this way, you can even open up and express your emotions, say what you think and let off steam.
 Many people will have the opportunity to give you advice and encourage you, to give you their support so that you can see everything from a different perspective.

 Cultivate contact with yourselves.
-Being able to stop to recognize and legitimize your internal experience and give us permission to dream about the change you want to see or to ask for help can not only save your life, but change its course.
+Being able to stop to recognize and legitimize your internal experience and give us permission to dream about the change you want to see or to ask for help can not only save your life but change its course.
 In this way, you choose your own existence despite the unexpected.
 Difficult situations put everyone under pressure.
-They are exhausting and put you to the test, because they force you out of the comfort zone and your expectations and make you feel disorientated and out of control.
-Panic and fear only make things worse and leave you without energy to deploy.
-That's why it's important to work first of all to regain balance, connection and calm.
+They are exhausting and put you to the test because they force you out of the comfort zone and your expectations and make you feel disorientated and out of control.
+Panic and fear only make things worse and leave you without the energy to deploy.
+That’s why it’s important to work first of all to regain balance, connection and calm.

 Be aware that everything in life passes.
-There are many ways to overcome a difficult moment and although you may not be optimistic now, it will help to think about an adversity in the past.
+There are many ways to overcome a difficult moment and although you may not be optimistic now, it will help to think about adversity in the past.
 For example, a previous relationship that ended when you lost your job, or a family member died.
 Of course, you have felt bad, but you have managed to move on.
 Time has helped you heal your wounds.
-Don't isolate yourself, don't grasp the feeling of sadness that now traps you.
+Don’t isolate yourself, don’t grasp the feeling of sadness that now traps you.

 To get through a difficult time, keep in mind the advice given and you will find that you can move forward even if it seems that all hope is now lost.
 The difficult moments allow us to stop for a moment to reflect on our life journey.
 They can also make us stronger, improve us and increase our self-esteem and positivity.
 They are opportunities to get to know each other better and realize that life goes on.